-Renaissance Tansie recipes were quite common during the Renaissance Era and were also popular during earlier medieval times.
-Tansies are an ancient custard-like pancake dish that incorporates rich cream and eggs and is sometimes thickened with dry bread crumbs.
+Renaissance Tansie recipes were quite common during the Renaissance Era and had been also popular during earlier medieval times.
+Tansies are an ancient custard-like pancake dish similar to today's fritters, incorporating rich cream and eggs and sometimes thickened with dry bread crumbs.

 Apple slices were often added to the tansie batter along with lemon juice, but it could also contain other types of fruit, such as thin slices of lemon, or even edible flower blossoms.
 Spinach juice was traditionally used to color the tansie batter green.